armangido/Dota2Patcher/README.md

 Dota2Patcher will do it for you.
 Default value is 1500 which is pretty safe to use.
 But you still can use `dota_camera_distance` if you want to.

+### Set custom Camera Distance and FoW
+You can set your own values by rinning Dota2Patcher with launch arguments:
+`Dota2Patcher.exe -camera_distance 1500 -fow_amount 100`

 ## set_rendering_enabled
 Remember removed `dota_use_particle_fow` convar?
 So this is it but better.
 Shows ALL hidden particles in FOW: Enemy TP's, spells, even jungle farm particles (blood splashes).